BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 **OPTIONS**

+- [Horse] - 20 points
+- [Elven Cloak] - 5 points
 - [Shield] - 5 points
-- [Elven Cloak] - Free

 **SPECIAL RULES**

 - **Horn of Gondor** `ACTIVE`

-A [war horn][War Horn], where if Boromir is outnumbered in a Combat, you may ask your opponent to choose one of their models involved, who must take a Courage test.
-If they fail, Boromir wins the Duel roll.
+This is a Unique [war horn][War Horn].
+At the start of a Combat involving Boromir, if he is outnumbered in the Combat then he may blow the Horn of Gondor.
+If he does, then one enemy model involved in the Combat (chosen by their controlling player) must take a Courage Test.
+If the Courage Test is passed then the Combat is fought as normal.
+If the Courage Test is failed then no Duel Roll is made and Boromir automatically wins the Combat.

 - **Protect the little ones!** `PASSIVE`

-Whilst within 3" of friendly Fellowship Hobbit models, Boromir gains [Fearless], and may re-roll failed To Wound rolls when making Strikes.
+Whilst within 3" of a friendly Fellowship Hobbit model, Boromir gains the [Fearless] special rule and may re-roll failed To Wound Rolls when making Strikes.

 </div>